 Help Rappahannock United Way support local ALICE families facing these difficult choices.
-In addition to free tax preparation and financial coaching services we also offer emergency financial assistance to cover the costs of housing, transportation and medical costs.
+In addition to free tax preparation and financial coaching services we also offer financial assistance to cover the costs of housing and expenses that threaten to derail financial stability.

 Every dollar you donate today will be matched by the GEICO Philanthropic Foundation!

-GEICO has generously pledged match donations up to $25,000 to the ALICE Emergency Fund.
+GEICO has generously pledged match donations up to $25,000 to the ALICE Assistance Fund.
 Donate TODAY to help us double your donation!

 A hard working family who has always been completely self-sufficient and never had to seek help before found themselves out of work during the recent government shutdown.
 During the shutdown the family exhausted all of the emergency savings they had to keep up with rent and all other bills.
 Unfortunately they eventually fell behind on rent, accruing late fees and penalties.
 Although government employees received back pay, one of the earners in the family was a contractor and will never receive any back pay.
 They have paid off all that they can but were still behind on rent and in danger of being evicted.
 Rappahannock United Way was able to cover the missed rent check to help them get caught up.
 The family avoided eviction and is now working to build back up their emergency savings for whatever the future might bring.